CT3796B Foundations of Wesleyan Theology

-- Unit Code & NameCT3796B Foundations of the Wesleyan Holiness Tradition
+- Unit Code & NameCT3796B Foundations of Wesleyan Theology

 It will introduce students to the antecedents of Wesleyan theology - from the early church to Arminius, and from Arminius to Wesley, noting the Eastern Orthodox, Anglican and Pietist influences.